infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 -   interventions that focus on the development of specific cognitive skills

+## Using Cognitive Therapies to improve cognitive outcomes in children
+- According to a meta analysis on the Efficacy of Cognitive Training Programs in Children and Adolescents,
+	- Cognitive therapies are intended to improve basic cognitive functions, whatever the cause of the deficiency may be.
+Children and adolescents with various cognitive deficits are treated with behavioral therapeutic and computer-supported training programs.
+	- Such training programs are used in children with the following disorders:
+		-  Disturbances in mental development
+		- Severe attention disorders
+		- Acquired cerebral function disorders or brain injury, also status post mild craniocerebral trauma
+		-  Cognitive therapy and training programs are most frequently indicated in children with attention deficit disorders or attention deficit hyperactivity disorders (ADD/ADHD), where the efficacy of solely medicinal treatment has been questioned.
+-

 ## Successful interventions include one or many of the following components:
 - According to a meta-analysis that described different interventions in instituional children, these components are seen in successful interventions that improve cognitive performance[^1],